bbauska/UC-Davis-JS-Basics/readme.md

 Now, what you could do to make the script even better, perhaps, or just to test what you know so far is go back to the script, and how could you replace using the Onclick event handler with using the Add Event handler method instead?
-I recommend giving that a try because that's a really good challenge to see if you can figure out something on your own without making it too hard, without going too far.
+I recommend giving that a try because that&apos;s a really good challenge to see if you can figure out something on your own without making it too hard, without going too far.